Coronavirus feared delivering double blow to modern slaves in Britain

 Several anti-slavery groups said they were concerned that many victims would be isolated as community schemes such as women’s groups ceased, while others could be left homeless and vulnerable after their brief government-mandated support ended.

-Despite being hailed as a global leader in the anti-slavery drive, Britain’s landmark 2015 law has faced widespread criticism that it is not being used fully to jail traffickers, drive companies to tackle forced labour, or help enough victims.
-(Reporting by Kieran Guilbert, Editing by Katy Migiro.
+Despite being hailed as a global leader in the anti-slavery drive, Britain’s landmark 2015 law has faced widespread criticism that it is not being used fully to jail traffickers, drive companies to tackle forced labor, or help enough victims.

+Reporting by Kieran Guilbert, Editing by Katy Migiro.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers the lives of people around the world who struggle to live freely or fairly.
-Visit http://news.trust.org)
+Visit http://news.trust.org